DePT3R: Joint Dense Point Tracking and 3D Reconstruction of Dynamic Scenes in a Single Forward Pass: Conclusion and Future Works

 \section{Conclusion and Future Works}

 \myparagraph{Summary.} In this paper, we introduce DePT3R, a simple, novel framework for simultaneously performing dense 3D reconstruction and point tracking of dynamic scenes from unposed monocular video.
-Despite training exclusively on synthetic datasets, our approach achieves strong performance on challenging, real-world benchmarks, highlighting the inherent synergy between reconstruction and point tracking tasks.
-Unlike prior methods, DePT3R leverages global temporal attention to enhance both accuracy and computational efficiency, enabling dense tracking of all visible points in a single, computationally efficient forward pass.
-Additionally, we effectively leverage intrinsic information to improve reconstruction and motion estimation significantly.
+Despite training exclusively on synthetic datasets, our approach achieves strong performance on challenging real-world benchmarks, highlighting the inherent synergy between reconstruction and point-tracking tasks.
+Unlike prior methods, DePT3R leverages global temporal attention to enhance both accuracy and computational efficiency, enabling dense tracking of all visible points in a single forward pass.
+Additionally, we effectively leverage intrinsic information to significantly improve reconstruction and motion estimation.

 \myparagraph{Limitations.} First, while DePT3R uses global attention over multiple frames, it does \textbf{not explicitly model the sequential/causal structure of video} (e.g., temporal recurrence or explicit temporal priors), which may limit robustness under heavy occlusion, motion blur, or very long videos where temporal continuity constraints are beneficial.
 Second, the current formulation produces motion estimates relative to the \textbf{first-frame coordinate system} and is limited in temporal scope, as described in the paper (i.e., it does not yet provide a general mechanism for \textbf{temporally continuous trajectories} parameterized by arbitrary query times).
 Third, the approach relies on \textbf{point-tracking annotations} (obtained from synthetic sources in training), which are expensive and difficult to scale in real-world settings; reducing supervision (e.g., via self-/weak-supervised objectives or distillation) remains an important direction.
 Finally, the current evaluation protocol emphasizes APD/EPE (with global median scaling) and restricts quantitative tracking evaluation to trajectories originating from the first frame; more exhaustive evaluation of dense-any-point tracking and absolute-scale behavior would strengthen conclusions about real deployment.